 Dividend ETFs fall under the strategy category.

-How often do ETFs pay dividends and how does it work?
+How often do ETFs pay dividends and how do payments work?

 Typically, ETFs pay out dividends quarterly.
 Any stocks within the portfolio that pay out a dividend have these payouts pooled together.
 Like individual stocks, these dividends may be in the form of cash payouts, or issuance of further stocks.